Portuguese in France: A new "boom" (2000–2012)

 With the introduction of the euro and the easing of movement throughout the EU, Portuguese national's interest towards France was renewed.
 From 2003 to 2012 approximately 120,000 Portuguese settled in France.
 The numbers soared after the 2008 recession that has greatly influenced Portugal (where the unemployment rate skyrocketed to 17.1%) in a way that some started referring to a "new boom" in emigration.
-Still, as UK started gaining more attention in Portugal (where English had become the first foreign language, overtaking a position previously held by French) and as the economic conditions in Portugal become more favourable, the numbers soon dropped.
+As UK started gaining more attention in Portugal (where English had become the first foreign language, overtaking a position previously held by French) and as the economic conditions in Portugal become more favourable, the numbers soon dropped.

-The community is now highly integrated : between 2000 and 2012 over 102,000 Portuguese acquired French citizenship, thus accounting for approximately 5.7% of the citizenship granted during this period.
+The community is now highly integrated: between 2000 and 2012 over 102,000 Portuguese acquired French citizenship, thus accounting for approximately 5.7% of the citizenship granted during this period.